skarayil/42Piscine/README.md

-   #       Created by Sude Naz
+   #       Created by SUDE NAZ KARAYILDIRIM